madhavmehndiratta/blog/_posts/2020-04-21-mr-robot-ctf-1-walkthrough.md

 key-1-of-3.txt
 ```

 BOOM!
 We just found a dictionary file as well as our first key.
-Lets grab our first key at <b>http://target_ip/key-1-of-3.txt</b>.
+Let's grab our first key at <b>http://target_ip/key-1-of-3.txt</b>.
 Also lets download the dictionary file, it might be useful.

 Now let's use gobuster to search for directories we have.